AmoghJohri/Gold-Coins/README.md

 Hence proved.

 ### Proof of Running Time

+*Proving that the execution of the algorithm utilises a maximum of n-B(n) number of balance operations*

 #### Base Cases:
 1. number of coins = 1
     - Pop the last coin.